Cinema made in Madrid, dance, classical theater and music to bid farewell to Veranos de la Villa

 Lope de Vega in the Cloister of the Well

-Programming at the Claustro del Pozo will close on August 25, 26 and 27 with Lope y sus Doroteas or When Lope wants, wants, with a text by Ainhoa Amestoy and directed by Ignacio Amestoy.
-Lope y sus Doroteas talks about life, death, love, matchmaking, generational change, creative work and the cultural panorama of the 17th century.
+The programming in the Claustro del Pozo will close on August 25, 26 and 27 with Lope and his Doroteas or When Lope wants, wantswith text by Ainhoa Amestoy and direction by Ignacio Amestoy.
+Lope and his Doroteas It talks about life, death, love, matchmaking, generational change, creative work and the cultural panorama of the 17th century.
 Relevant characters such as the young Calderón, King Felipe IV, Sister Marcela de San Félix, Marta de Nevares and Don Cristóbal Tenorio, suitor of the youngest daughter and alleged kidnapper, are present in the work.
 And it is that, in the Madrid house of the author, the greatest of comedies is going to be staged!

 Closing of the festival in El Retiro Park

-The work Carmina Burana by Carl Orff (1895-1982), a true musical icon of Western music, will be played by the voices and music of the National Choir of Spain, directed by Miguel Ángel García Cañamero, in a staging tailored to the space .
-A vibrant mosaic of songs about love, joie de vivre and toast, embodied with a brilliant and archaic sound in this arrangement for two pianos and percussion, which serves to close this edition and celebrate with the public a new summer that is ending.
+The work Carmina Burana by Carl Orff (1895-1982), a true musical icon of Western music, will be heard by the voices and music of the National Choir of Spain, directed by Miguel Ángel García Cañamero, in a staging tailored to the space.
+A vibrant mosaic of songs about love, joie de vivre and toast, embodied with a brilliant and archaic sound in this arrangement for two pianos and percussion, which serves to close this edition and celebrate with the public a new summer that is ending

-Also, these are the last days to see the ROBOTIZZATI exhibition.
-Italian Fashion Experiments, organized in Madrid by the Italian Embassy and the Italian Institute of Culture of Madrid at Serrería Belga, which tracks the influence of robots on Italian fashion and celebrates the deep link between science, technology and creativity .
+In addition, these are the last days to see the exhibition ROBOTIZZATI.
+Italian Fashion Experimentsorganized in Madrid by the Italian Embassy and the Italian Institute of Culture of Madrid at Serrería Belga, which tracks the influence of robots on Italian fashion and celebrates the deep link between science, technology and creativity.

 hot cinema.
-Today the Parque de la Bombilla hosts the last session of the Cine Caliente cycle, curated by La Juan Gallery.
-For this last appointment, the film chosen is Legally Blonde (Robert Luketic, 2001) and the one in charge of dissecting the adventures of the mythical character of Elle Woods played by Reese Witherspoon will be Pupi Poisson.
+Today the Parque de la Bombilla hosts the last session of the cycle hot cinema, curated by La Juan Gallery.
+For this last appointment the film chosen is A very legal blonde (Robert Luketic, 2001) and the person in charge of dissecting the adventures of the mythical character of Elle Woods played by Reese Witherspoon will be Pupi Poisson.
 The musical entertainment will be provided by Cascales, the Spanish musician, producer, DJ and journalist Agustín Gómez Cascales.

 Muljil.
 The festival will also be at Matadero Madrid with the Korean group Elephants Laugh.
 Plaza A in Matadero Madrid will host this performance in which local communities will be part of it, exploring social issues with the aim of stimulating the public to reflect on how they perceive themselves and the limits of our society.
 With the collaboration of the Embassy of the Republic of Korea.

 Alizzz + Judeline.
-On the 19th, Alizzz, one of the most important composers and producers in Spain, will present There has to be something else, an ambitious post-indie project where guitars and sharp production ideas shine.
-Opening the night will be Judeline, with whom Alizzz has already collaborated on her Disqualified project.
+On the 19th, Alizzz, one of the most important composers and producers in Spain, will present there has to be something elsean ambitious project post indie where guitars and sharp production ideas shine.
+Opening the night will be Judeline, with whom Alizzz has already collaborated on her project disqualified.

 Serene!… Open the zarzuela for me.
 On August 19 and 20, in the Cloister of the Well of the San Isidro Institute, it will be the turn of the tenor and director Enrique Viana and the pianist Miguel Huertas, who will review the classics of the zarzuela with fragments of Torroba, Sorozábal, Alonso, Serrano, Moraleda and Breton.